 September 14, 2021

 When you purchase your forever home, most home buyers invest in a good insurance policy with the hope that they never have to use it.
-We have three simple ways you can avoid a house fire and keep your family safe from danger .
+We have three home fire safety tips to avoid a house fire and keep your family safe from danger .

 According to BrigadeFire.com cooking equipment is the No. 1 cause of home fires, causing nearly half of all incidents, according to the National Fire Protection Agency.
 Ranges and cooktops create almost two-thirds of such home fire incidents – grease fires.
-But do you know the proper and safe way to prevent and extinguish a grease fire?
+But do you know the proper home fire safety tips to prevent and extinguish a grease fire?

 A grease fire occurs when the oil becomes too hot.
 When cooking with oil, first it will boil, then it will smoke, and then it will catch on fire.
 It could take less than 30 seconds for the smoking oil to catch fire, so never leave your pot or pan unattended.